 In July 2019 the LTA and the ITF announced the World Tennis Number project.
 Local Tennis Leagues has been connected to the project since its earliest days.
 We believe WTN offers a huge opportunity to grow the sport and that it could have a profoundly impact on the tennis you play.

 The basic scale has now been revealed.
-It will be from 40 to 1, with 1 being the highest.
+It will be from 40 to 1, with 1 being the highest standard.
 This scale will be displayed with 1 decimal place as a player progresses, for example, 32.2, 20.4, 15.7, 6.9.